relan/msr.kext/README.md

     sudo nvram boot-args=kext-dev-mode=1

-On OS X 10.11 you need to enter Recovery by holding `Cmd`+`R` while OS X boots and run this command:
+On OS X 10.11 and macOS 10.12 you need to enter Recovery by holding `Cmd`+`R` while OS X boots and run this command:

     csrutil enable --without kext